-This sauerkraut soup uses ingredients you most likely have on hand except, perhaps for the sauerkraut, and is easy to throw together for a quick weeknight meal.
+This sauerkraut soup vegan recipe uses ingredients you most likely have on hand except, perhaps for the sauerkraut, and is easy to throw together for a quick weeknight meal.

 Don’t miss my other immune boosting Winter Immunity Soup recipe with mushroom and a little lite coconut milk for creaminess.